SatcherInstitute/health-equity-tracker/README.md

 ### Running the Frontend Server locally

-#### If you need to run the frontend server locally to test server-side changes:
+#### If you need to run the frontend server locally to test server-side changes

 Copy `frontend_server/.env.example` into `frontend_server/.env.development`, and update `DATA_SERVER_URL` to point to a specific data server url, similar to above.